Bayern-class battleship: Fate

 When the ships were interned, they had their guns disabled through the removal of their breech blocks.
 The fleet remained in captivity during the negotiations that ultimately produced the Versailles Treaty.
 It became apparent to Reuter that the British intended to seize the German ships on 21 June, which was the deadline for Germany to have signed the peace treaty.
+(Note: By this time, the Armistice had been extended to 23 June, though there is some contention as to whether Reuter was aware of this.
+Admiral Sydney Fremantle stated that he informed Reuter on the evening of the 20th, though Reuter claims he was unaware of the development.)
 To prevent this, he decided to scuttle his ships at the first opportunity.
 On the morning of 21 June, the British fleet left Scapa Flow to conduct training maneuvers; at 11:20 Reuter transmitted the order to his ships.
 Bayern sank at 14:30, but Baden was run aground by British guards; she was the only capital ship that was not sunk.
 After being refloated and thoroughly examined, Baden was expended as a gunnery target, finally being sunk on 16 August 1921 to the southwest of Portsmouth.
 Bayern was raised for scrapping on 1 September 1934 and broken up over the following year in Rosyth.

 The uncompleted Sachsen and Württemberg were stricken from the German Navy under the terms of Article 186 of the Versailles Treaty.
 Sachsen was sold for scrapping in 1920 to ship breakers at the Kiel Arsenal.
 Württemberg was sold the following year, and broken up in Hamburg.